Generalhuang/generalhuang.github.io/README.md

 # generalhuang.github.io
-a website to show blogs
+a website to record something